fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =
+* Fixed: JS error preventing proceed to next step when progress elements are not present.

 = 1.4.0 - 2021-10-26 =
 * Bump tested up to WooCommerce 5.8
 * Added: New functions to handle anonymous functions used in hooks (closure).